 Individual Family Sessions

 Individual family sessions are facilitated weekly by your teen’s primary counselor.
 These sessions involve individuals in the immediate family system and the adolescent.
-Sessions are held in person, over the phone or via Skype.
+Sessions are being held virtually until further notice.
 These sessions provide the family with a safe space to explore both effective and ineffective family dynamics, set goals for growth, practice open and honest communication, deepen relationships and foster understanding.
 These sessions are vital in helping your family move forward together and experience a smooth transition home after discharge.
 Counselors aim to customize the sessions for each family’s specific needs.
 Your primary counselor will contact you within 1-2 business days after your adolescent is admitted into treatment to schedule a session.

 Multifamily Group and Visitation